 [The concept and the theory associated with the latter should be clearly described.]

-The ASA concept
+Traditionally, the access and use of spectrum for radio communication services has been authorised in two ways: either licensed or licence-exempt

+“licensed” means that the usage rights are exclusively granted in time, frequency and geography.
+For example, a license might last for 25 years, apply to a frequency block and on a national basis.
+An example of licensed use is the 2 GHz spectrum for the provision of third generation mobile communication services,

+“licence-exempt” or “unlicensed” means that devices which meet certain technical conditions can share the spectrum, be used anywhere and at any time without guarantee of predictable quality of service.
+An example of licence-exempt use is the 2.4GHz spectrum for the provision of Wi-Fi access services.

+Most of the frequencies in use for radio communication services are on a licensed basis.

 The ASA concept is a framework to share spectrum between limited numbers of users.
-Under this concept, the initial user(s) (the “incumbent(s)” in this report) will share spectrum with one or several new users (the “incoming user(s)”) in accordance with a set of conditions to be defined by the regulation.
-These conditions may be “static” (e.g. exclusion zone, restricted time for operation) or more ‘dynamic’ (e.g. geographic/time sharing, on-demand authorisation by ASA operators or on-demand restrictions by incumbents).
+Under this concept, the initial user(s) (the “incumbent(s)” in this report) would share its spectrum (the ASA spectrum in this report) with one or several new users (the “incoming user(s)”) in accordance with a set of conditions to be defined by the regulation.
+These conditions may be “static” (e.g. exclusion zone, restricted time for operation) or more ‘dynamic’ (e.g. geographic/time sharing, on-demand authorisation of operators licensed under the ASA concept or on-demand restrictions by incumbents).
 In the latter case, a system for updating, maintaining and providing the access conditions is to be established.
 A key feature of ASA is to ensure a predictable quality of service for all spectrum use rights holders, network operators and for consumers.

 The above mentioned dynamic implementation of the ASA concept may take advantages of the recent advances in cognitive technology allowing sharing spectrum in a more dynamic way including on a frequency, location and time sharing basis.
-More dynamic sharing does not prevent neither a certain predictability (e.g., with the help of prediction models) nor a minimum guaranteed access if a certain level of spectrum availability is ensured (i.e., the primary incumbent user would guarantee access to a certain percentage of spectrum/time/location or would have to give sufficient time before significant restriction to access).
+More dynamic sharing does prevent neither a certain predictability (e.g., with the help of prediction models) nor a minimum guaranteed access if a certain level of spectrum availability is ensured (i.e. the primary incumbent user would guarantee access to a certain percentage of spectrum/time/location or would have to give sufficient time before significant restriction to access).
 In other words, the levels of priorities given to the primary user does not mean lack of certainty and guarantee for the incoming users and would be determined beforehand (e.g. during the course of an “ASA licensing process”).

 In summary, the advantage of the concept is that it would allow a more efficient use of spectrum and provide an alternative to a permanent segmentation and clearing/refarming of a band when there is a need to identify new spectrum, with a certain level of harmonisation.
-For the incumbent, the ASA concept shall give confidence that it can continue to use the spectrum with primary rights under specified conditions, while providing capacities to other incoming users.
+For the incumbent, the ASA concept shall give confidence that it can continue to use the spectrum with primary rights under specified conditions whenever and wherever necessary, while providing capacities to other incoming users that benefit from uncontested access to the spectrum resource they are authorised to exploit.
 The regulators would have to determine with the parties involved on a set of rules and practical implementation to share spectrum under the ASA concept.

 The ASA concept as initially introduced, is primarily about granting “individual authorisations” to terrestrial mobile operators in bands used by other type of primary incumbent user(s).
 These authorisations would be based on explicit sharing agreement to ensure the protection of primary user(s) taking into account specific operational requirements.